lanl/COSUBS/README.md

-COSUBS (COrrelated Sampling Using Batch Statistics)
+# COSUBS (COrrelated Sampling Using Batch Statistics)

+COSUBS reads MCNP6 output files and uses tally fluctiation charts (TFCs) to apply batch statistics to combinations of tallies.
+The full descrition and user manual is published in Nuclear Science and Technology Open Research (NSTOR).

+# Directory Contents

 src--will contain source code when approved for open source by LANL